 Released in 1988 for the Commodore 64, then ported to Zx Spectrum and Amstrad CPC, Samurai Warrior was published by Firebird and developed by Beam Software, which at the time was the trio of Doug Palmer, Paul Kidd (of Shadowrun fame) and Russel Comte, with Neil Brennan doing the music.
 It plays like a classic 2D beat ‘em up: the player manoeuvers Usagi, starting from his house and going on about his day.
 Nothing special plotwise, everything feels true to the episodic nature of the comic book, it is also possible to visit his house for a short “practice” session.

 He can also salute villagers and zen masters and offer money to starving peasants if a karma boost is needed.
-Naturally, the player might also choose to go against Buddha’s teachings and run around in an aggressive stance, sword drawn, but in the long run that will attract unwanted attention and shall be hurtful against the score.
+Naturally, the player might also choose to go against Buddha’s teachings and run around in an aggressive stance, sword drawn, killing innocent animals in sight.
+In the long run, that kind of attitude will attract unwanted attention and shall be hurtful against the score.
 The masters will usually respond to the greetings and also gift the player with a Zen saying, all real ones taken directly from the book “Zen Flesh, Zen Bones”.
-As it happens, more than one reviewer took it seriously, going on trying to “find a Buddha on the road to kill“.
+As it happens, more than one reviewer took them as serious clues as to what do next, going on trying to “find a Buddha on the road to kill“.

-The possibility to choose alternate paths (a C64 version exclusive) grants the player multiple replays, sensible choice since the game itself is pretty short, a single run lasting no more than 15 minutes.
-Apparently the game was supposed to be much more complex and longer, but hardware limitations and the limited development cycle, forced Beam Software to cut back on the features.
-Still, even though it could have been much more, Samurai Warrior feels and plays very closely to a simulation of a “day in the life of Usagi Yojimbo”, starting at dawn, going through villages and forests, eating at restaurants or gambling.
+The possibility to choose between alternate paths (a C64 version exclusive) grants the player multiple replays, sensible choice since the game itself is pretty short, a single run lasting no more than 15 minutes.
+Apparently the game was supposed to be much more complex and longer, but hardware limitations and the short development cycle forced Beam Software to cut back on the features.
+Still, even though it could have been much more, Samurai Warrior feels and plays very closely to a simulation of a “day in the life of Usagi Yojimbo”.
+Thinking about it, it starts at dawn, goes through meeting people in villages and forests, stopping to eat at restaurants or to gamble.
 The game’ soundtrack also works on different layers, presenting three tracks for different moods, like walking, attacking and death.

-Samurai Warrior is one of rare instance where the game design is so impressive and polished, that there is really next to nothing to complain about.
-Naturally, it could have been much more than a “good game”, if it was released for Amiga in 1989 Usagi could have been a downright classic.
-But that is legitemately the only complain I can think of, for a tie-in game for 8-bit computers in 1988, it edges very closely to a perfection as it could get.
+Samurai Warrior is one of those very rare instances where the game design is so impressive and polished, that finding something that does not work or to complain about is a moot exercise.
+Clearly, it could have been much more than a “good 8 bit game” with a longer development cycle.
+Even, if it was released for the Amiga in 1989 Usagi could have been a bonafide beat em up classic, instead of the sort of cult classic that it is today.
+But that is legitimately the only complain I can think of: for a tie-in game for 8-bit computers in 1988, it edges very closely to a perfection as it could get.

 It controls beautifully, graphically impressive (I love Usagi’s expressions in the upper left), the attention to detail, like the changing musical tracks, is also a welcome addition.
-But, above all, it is a comprehensive and respectful tie-in product, fully understanding the themes and mood of the original comic.
+But, above all, Samurai Warrior is a comprehensive and respectful tie-in product, which fully graps and commands the themes and mood of the original comic.
 Heartily recommended.